mmubuso/30-Day-30-Applications-Challenge/body-mass-calculator/README.md

 ## Technologies Used
-- Frootend--> React, React Hooks
+- Frontend--> React, React Hooks

 ## Acknowledgements
 -CSS Tricks for the styling of slider